hattieonline/being/content/en/docs/prologue/poetry-on-autumn.md

 in hourly intervals  on the brightest day of the year,
 just to spite
 roleplaying Irish exits
-collapsing inward after the worst day this month for sales at The Business
 on the holidays we forget we have off
 like we know the same thing
 we're partners in a card game about to play the hand of a lifetime